testofthings/toolsaf/README.md

 The project is published with [MIT license](LICENSE).

-We are happy to accept contributions to Toolsaf, please see [instructions](documentation/Contributing.md).
+We are happy to accept contributions to Toolsaf, please see the [instructions](documentation/Contributing.md).